-They are not the most popular (the red wine accounts for almost all the production of the region) but they work well as an aperitif wine and with light meals.
+They are not the most popular (the red wine accounts for almost all the production of the region) but they work well as an aperitif wine and with light meals like the ones you can find in our post about the traditional Portuguese food.
 And as always, they are served at a lower temperature than red.

 It’s the king of the Port wines.
 Only the best harvests are considered vintage.
 It’s the only one that matures in bottle for decades after a brief period in wooden barrels.
 As it matures, it acquires a more intense garnet color, and its flavor and aroma are enhanced.

 If you want to learn more about wine, it’s best to do a tour with an expert!